 The cities of Newark, Atlanta, and Sarasota have been hit.
-So have Cleveland's airport and San Francisco's transit authority.
+So have hospital systems and just this past week, one of the country's largest suppliers of beef, pork and poultry.
+Last month, the Colonial Pipeline from Texas to New Jersey was held hostage, leading to gas shortages all along the east coast.
 When the cyberattack targeted Leeds, Alabama, its mayor had no access to email, personnel files, or financial systems.

 Use two-factor authentication.
 Two-factor, or dual-factor authentication adds a layer of security to online accounts by requiring two ways of proving your identity.
 One common form of two-factor authentication is entering a password, then receiving a one-time numerical code via text message.